runyanjake/whitney/plex/README.md

 A self hosted plex server that is basically the vanilla plex docker container.

+### Requirements

+The container expects its mounted folders to exist already, before it's created.
+Either create the following or mount a drive to /data/plex that has your data.
+- `/data/plex/tvseries`
+- `/data/plex/movies`
+- `/data/plex/photos`
+- `/data/plex/homevideos`
+- `/data/plex/transcode`

+(If Docker has been installed with snap, while installing the OS, you'll have issues here.
+It's better to seperately install docker-ce and docker-compose.

 ### Start with Docker Compose:

 `docker-compose up -d`